 What is the Ethereum EIP-7521 Upgrade?

 EIP-7521, also referred to as MaxEB, is a handful of proposed upgrades.
-The specific pieces and exact functionality are still being determined, but some of the more likely parts include:
+The more significant pieces include:

 - Reducing the initial slashing penalty from 1/32 of a validator’s balance to 1/4096.
 When a validator is slashed, a sequence of events begins.
 The first event is 1/32 of their balance is immediately burnt.
 The rationale for this change relates to removing barriers for higher balance validators – the fact that slashing penalties are proportional to a validator’s balance can cause some to avoid higher balance validators.
 Also, some research indicates higher balance validators could suffer larger penalties (see here).